 The Columbia River Gorge, and Hood River in particular, is home to an abundance of makers.
 The unique combination of climate, geography, and passion has created fantastic wineries, incredible micro breweries, and now some great craft distilleries.
 We’re honored to be a part of this talented community, with our gold medal winning Batch No. 1 and Batch No. 2 whiskeys adding to the acclaim.

 As our fervor and knowledge about American single malt whiskey grew, we began to realize that the climate in Hood River, more specifically at the Farm, was truly in our favor.

 Hood River enjoys large swings in temperature during the year, optimal for whiskey aging.
-The temperature never really gets too hot (average high is 82F).
-Plus, the humidity is just right, minimizing evaporation from the barrel - much to the chagrin of our local whiskey angels.
+The temperature never really gets too hot, average high is 82F.
+Plus, the humidity is just right hovering around 72%, minimizing evaporation from the barrel - much to the chagrin of our local whiskey angels.

-Our distillery sits 5 miles south of town on the foothills of Mount Hood and enjoys a micro-climate that adds to the benefits of the Hood River climate in general.
-We get cooler summer nights and hotter days, so our daily temperature swings during optimal aging season is greater.
+Our distillery sits five miles south of town on the foothills of Mount Hood and enjoys a microclimate that adds to the benefits of the Hood River climate in general.
+We get cooler summer nights and hotter days, so our daily temperature swings during optimal aging season are greater.
 This is exactly what aging whiskey loves and it has a major influence on the final taste.

 We had owned the Farm for many years before deciding to start a whiskey distillery.
 For decades prior, it had been a cherry farm.
 When we bought the property, we tried cherry farming for a good few seasons (man those blossoms were a sight!) but couldn’t make it pencil out (fruit farming is not for the faint-hearted or those with less than 100 acres!).